Mandraxed/PIA-VPN/README.md

 # Please check whether VPN services are permitted by law in the jurisdiction in which you intend to use them
 # Nothing in this script does or is intended to endorse or encourage the use of Virtual Private Networks in jurisdictions
-# in which they are prohibited by law
+# in which they are prohibited by law.
+Check the law in your jurisdiction before using any software, including this script.

 # TODO
 # The script in current form may cache passwords in memory